limbernie/limbernie.github.io/_posts/2018-03-08-depth-walkthrough.md

 LOGLEVEL=low
 ```

-That explained why there was only one open port from the earlier `nmap` scan.
+This explained why I saw one open port from the earlier `nmap` scan.
 SSH was probably blocked by the firewall.

 ### The Key to a Man's Heart Is Through His Stomach